khamko07/e-commerce_Laravel/README.md

 # Pascalia Shop

-A Laravel-based e-commerce website that provides online shopping functionality.
+A Laravel-based e-commerce website that provides online shopping functionality. ( This file Readme.md i am use AI for code Readme )

 ## Features